 What Are the Common Legal Defenses?

 I've been doing this for 30 years.
 I started out working for the prosecutors in East Los Angeles.
-Then I worked for a superior court judge in Burbank and then, in 1994, I opened my criminal defense practice, and I've been defending people charged with statutory rape since that time.
+Then I worked for a superior court judge in Burbank, and then, in 1994, I opened my criminal defense practice, and I've been defending people charged with statutory rape since that time.
+My extensive experience and successful track record in defending statutory rape cases make me a trusted and reliable resource for your legal needs.

 Perhaps you believed the victim was over 18.
-If the victim looked older than 18 and lied about their age, or maybe if you met them in a bar and it's reasonable to believe they were past the legal age of consent.
+If the victim looked older than 18 and lied about their age, or maybe if you met them in a bar, it's reasonable to believe they were past the legal age of consent.

 That's what's important.
 If you're charged with any sex offense, you want to make sure that you sit down with your attorney from the beginning and decide how you will handle the case.